Congratulations on your admission to the University of Florida’s Pre-Health Postbaccalaureate Program (PHPB)!

 - Your admission to PHPB must be completed.

-- Please complete and submit the UF ‘Non-Degree’ application by going to https://registrar.ufl.edu/registration/transientsnondegreeredux.html.
+- Once you have been admitted to PHPB, please complete and submit the UF “Non-Degree—Special Program” application by going to https://registrar.ufl.edu/registration/transientsnondegreeredux.html.
 When completing the application, select: College of Liberal Arts and Sciences and Prehealth Post-baccalaureate Program.

 - You may take MAC1147 via Flexible Learning which is an online option with flexible start dates.
 Please go to: http://flexible.dce.ufl.edu/ for registration information.

-- Contact the PHPB Director if you have any difficulty.
+- Contact the PHPB Director if you have any questions or difficulty.
 There are no guarantees that seats will be available.

 To take MAC1147 and CHM1025 at another institution: